 Please note that my instructions below correspond with the numbered photos above.
 For greater detail, see the recipe card.

-- Using a whisk, combine the almond flour and baking powder together to break up any lumps.
+- Using a whisk, combine the blanched almond flour and baking powder together to break up any lumps.

 - Using an electric mixer, beat the butter, peanut butter, and sugars until well combined.

 - Add in the egg and vanilla extract and beat until ingredients are well blended.